We all want to be happy, but that can depress us!

 The Abba of Jesus is filled with empathy for us (Romans 8:15-16, 26).
 Whenever someone gives tender-hearted listening and compassion it ministers God’s presence in a vibrant way — especially if we pray silently.

 I suggested Aaron imagine Jesus blessing him as a child while praying, “Jesus embraces me in Abba’s love.”
 (This is one of the Breath Prayers in Your Best Life in Jesus’ Easy Yoke.
 It’s inspired by Mark 10:13-16 where cares for the little children and Mark 15:36 where Jesus cries out to his Abba for comfort.)
 I prayed silently along with him.

 We were quiet in God’s presence for five minutes.
 That’s a long time for spontaneous silence with someone, but it wasn’t awkward — it was delightful.
 (Like the little child of Psalm 131 relaxed and content in his mother’s arms.)

 “I’ve never felt so peaceful,” Aaron remarked.
 His shoulders were back now and his eyes were lit up with the “I’m glad to be alive” feeling.

 He was ready to pastor again.
 Now he was able to have genuine joy for his friends who left their church.
 Most importantly, he saw the need to let his wife and children openly express their feelings.

 That’s being “happy-sad”.
-I’m thankful for my friend named Jeremy Diebler who shared this resourceful word in our pastors’ Soul Shepherding Group.
+I’m thankful for my friend named Jeromy Diebler who shared this resourceful word in our pastors’ Soul Shepherding Group.

 In this post’s companion episode: Family: Grief Leads to Joy!, Bill & Kristi address unresolved grief as a threat to family harmony.